dannil/scb-java-client/README.md

 SCBClient client = new SCBClient();

-// Retrieve some client(s) matching the table(s) you want to fetch information from PopulationDemographyClient populationDemographyClient = client.population().demography();
+// Retrieve some client(s) matching the table(s) you want to fetch information from PopulationDemographyClient demographyClient = client.population().demography();
-PopulationAmountClient populationAmountClient = client.population().amount();

-// Retrieve all population statistics
-List<Population> populationData = populationAmountClient.getPopulation();
+PublicFinancesGovernmentDebtClient debtClient = client.publicFinances().governmentDebt();

-// Retrieve all mean age for first child birth statistics List<MeanAgeFirstChild> firstChildData = populationDemographyClient.getMeanAgeFirstChild();
+// Retrieve all mean age for first child birth data List<ResponseModel> firstChildData = demographyClient.getMeanAgeFirstChild();

+// Retrieve all government debt data List<ResponseModel> debtData = debtClient.getGovernmentDebt();

-// You may also want to skip the explicit creation of the matching client and fetch data
+// You may also want to skip the explicit creation of the client and fetch data
-// directly from the method calls.
+// directly from the method call.
-List<Density> densityData = client.population().density().getDensity();
+List<ResponseModel> densityData = client.population().statistics().density().getDensity();
 ```

 The client also supports selecting specific values directly from the SCB API.